-- hello\simple: This example demonstrates one of the simplest applications you can write with Connext DDS: it does nothing but publish and subscribe to short strings of text.
-This example is described in detail in A Quick Overview (Chapter 3 on page 26). - hello\builtin, hello\idl, hello\dynamica: These examples demonstrate more some of the unique capabilities of Connext DDS: strongly typed data, QoS-based customization of behavior, and industry-leading performance.
-These examples are described in Capabilities and Performance (Chapter 4 on page 53) and Design Patterns for High Performance (Chapter 6 on page 95). - hello\world\request\reply: This example demonstrates how to use Requesters and Repliers (Section 3.3.7 on page 50).
+- hello_world: This example demonstrates a simple "hello world" built with Connext DDS: it does nothing but publish and subscribe to short strings of text.
+This example is described in detail in A Quick Overview (Chapter 3 on page 26). - hello_builtin, hello_idl, hello_dynamic^a: These examples demonstrate more some of the unique capabilities of Connext DDS: strongly typed data, QoS-based customization of behavior, and industry-leading performance.
+These examples are described in Capabilities and Performance (Chapter 4 on page 52) and Design Patterns for High Performance (Chapter 6 on page 92). - hello_world_request_reply: This example demonstrates how to use 3.3.7 Requesters and Repliers on page 49.
 The Replier is capable of computing the prime numbers below a certain positive integer; the Requester will request these numbers.
 The Replier provides the prime numbers as they are being calculated, sending multiple replies.
-See Building and Running a Request-Reply Example (Section 3.2 on page 36). - news: This example demonstrates a subset of the rich functionality Connext DDS offers, including flexible support for historical and durable data, built-in data caching, powerful filtering capabilities, and tools for working with periodic data.
-This example is described in Design Patterns for Rapid Development (Chapter 5 on page 72).
+See 3.2 Building and Running a Request-Reply Example on page 35. - news: This example demonstrates a subset of the rich functionality Connext DDS offers, including flexible support for historical and durable data, built-in data caching, powerful filtering capabilities, and tools for working with periodic data.
+This example is described in Design Patterns for Rapid Development (Chapter 5 on page 70).